Marc Mero

-Marc Mero (born July 9, 1960) is an American former amateur boxer and professional wrestler, as well as a motivational speaker.
+Marc Mero (born July 9, 1960) is an American motivational speaker and retired professional wrestler and amateur boxer.
 He is best known for his appearances with the World Wrestling Federation (WWF, now WWE) under his real name and with World Championship Wrestling (WCW) and NWA Total Nonstop Action (NWA TNA) under the ring name Johnny B. Badd.
-Today, Marc Mero contributes much of his time to the nonprofit organization he founded in 2007, Champion of Choices.

 Mero was heavily pushed as a mid-carder as "Johnny B. Badd" in WCW during the early 1990s.
 He won the WCW World Television Championship three times during the course of his career before departing the company due to creative differences in 1996.
 He would then compete in WWF under his real name, making his debut at WrestleMania XII and going on to win the WWF Intercontinental Championship.
 He would then feud with his wife Sable before departing in 1999.
 Mero's last mainstream appearance was in NWA TNA, where he wrestled sporadically in the mid-2000s.

 Early life

-Mero was born in Buffalo, New York.
+Mero was born into a Jewish family in Buffalo, New York (his grandfather shortened the family name from "Merowitz").
 His parents divorced when he was eight years old, with his mother supporting him and his two siblings by working two jobs.
 At the age of 12, Mero began playing hockey, eventually becoming his league's Most Valuable Player.
 In 1973, Mero's family relocated to Liverpool, New York, where Mero played for the Mid State Youth Hockey League.
 At age 15, Mero began playing for the Syracuse Stars Junior Hockey Team.

-Mero began playing football in his senior year at Liverpool High School, with his team winning the New York State Public High School Athletic Association Title under the tutelage of future University of Central Florida coach George O'Leary.
+Mero began playing football in his senior year at Liverpool High School, with his team winning the New York State Public High School Athletic Association Title under the tutelage of future Notre Dame and UCF coach George O'Leary.
 In the same year, Mero began training as a boxer under Golden Gloves coach Ray Rinaldi.
 Mero went on to win four New York State titles, including the New York Golden Gloves tournament.
 Mero intended to become a professional boxer, but his career was sidelined after his nose was broken in an accident.
 He briefly pursued a bodybuilding career, placing third in the Mr. New York State bodybuilding contest.

+In his 20s Mero became a Christian.